techCarpenter/brianjdevries.com/src/index.md

   height="194"
   width="194" />

 Hi there!
 My name's Brian.
-I make things on the interwebs.
-More specifically, I'm a software engineer who builds full stack web applications and websites.
-I've been programming professionally since 2018 and love what I do!

-You can learn more about the type of work I do on my [about page](/about).
+I've tried to categorize myself many times, but my interests cover a wide range: woodworking, sewing, programming, backpacking, and many more.
+The best way I can think to categorize myself is as a do-it-yourself guy who loves learning new things.

+Having said that, I am a professional software engineer.
+My career transitioned in 2018 and I haven't looked back.

+To read more about who I am, check out [my about page](/about).

-I also occasionally write articles on [my blog](/blog).
+I also write occasionally on [my blog](/blog).

 ## Latest articles